Malaysia's Premier Intercultural Training Organization

 4 Aspects of Body Language – What They May Mean in Your Culture

 Body language is a type of nonverbal communication that uses our facial expressions, tone of voice, posture, and gestures to convey our (hidden) feelings and motives.
 Were you aware, though, that nonverbal cues commonly used in some cultures can be offensive in others?
-Consider the following examples: While maintaining […]
+Consider the following examples: While maintaining healthy eye contact often signify […]

 Cultural Intelligence – The Cure to Stereotyping